sghosh89/BioDyn/README.txt

 About:
 	This repository records the complete workflow that produced the analysis from the data.
-	Each folder contains a "README.txt" to guide through the repo.
+	Each folder contains a "README.txt" to guide through the repository.
 Data are deposited in the DRYAD, and corresponding code is given in the GitHub repo named "BioDyn".
 The core software dependency is R, R-Studio.
 	Codes are written and performed by Ghosh with R version 4.0.5 on a windows 10 laptop.
 This repository is intended to record a workflow, and is not designed or tested for distribution and wide use on multiple platforms.
 For any reproducibility